Posts by Tag

 Preventative Measures to Take Against the Flu

-The flu vaccine is certainly a preventative priority, but there are other actions people can take to protect themselves—many the same as individuals are already doing to prevent the spread of COVID-19.
+The flu vaccine is certainly a preventative priority, but there are other actions people can take to protect themselves.

 Wearing face coverings, proper hand-washing, avoiding sick people, and abstaining from large gatherings are all effective in warding off influenza infection.
 Doing your best to stay generally healthy—eating well, exercising, hydration, sleep—is also key.